One War, Four Brothers, and a City Park

 The first thing I ever read about Walter Sak Playground was in a city report stating it was “a forlorn park in a forlorn neighborhood”.
 Little evidence of a playground remained when I first rolled by.
 The surrounding neighborhood was a mixed bag of hope and blight with some new construction and steadfast neighbors just trying to keep it all together.

 Formerly known as Kinsman Playground, the park first came to fruition in the 1920’s.
-Good days were seen in 1940’s and 1950’s serving kids with a baseball diamond, lots of playground equipment, ice skating [flooded park in winter], drinking fountains, and a comfort station with toilet.
-A 1 acre destination for neighborhood kids.
+Good days were had in 1940’s and 1950’s serving kids with a baseball diamond, lots of playground equipment, ice skating [flooded park in winter], drinking fountains, and a comfort station with toilet.
+A one acre destination for neighborhood kids.

 Prior to service, Walter was a skilled worker in an auto parts factory grinding and buffing.
 He landed in the US Army 26th Infantry Regiment, 1st Infantry Division and rose to the rank of Staff Sergeant earning both the Bronze Medal and Silver Star.

 His division was responsible for many amphibious assaults including D-Day at Normandy.
 Walter’s service was long and varied with additional battles in North Africa- Kasserine Pass, Tunisia ; Sicily, Italy; Remagen and Stolberg, Germany.

 The end of the line came on Monday, November 20, 1944; Walter died of wounds received in battle in the Hürtgen Forest where his division took the Laufenberg Castle.
 His relatives tell us, he arrived at the field hospital missing his arm.
 The specifics of his service, military citation and death are forgotten details not found in military service databases and likely lost in the US archival records fire of 1973.